bdwilliams3/ebytf/README.md

 *   **Subsequent Practices:** Will follow a similar flow with warm-ups and structured practice plans.
 Each station will be optimized to give athletes as many repetitions as possible before the airhorn signals a transition.

+*   **Week 6: Final Competition and Awards Ceremony** Athletes will be divided into 2 to 3 heats (pending number of athletes per group) against athletes of a similar level and compete in a series of events.
+Times will be calculated and awards will be handed out recognizing the attendees with the best effort and character as well as athletic results.

 ---
-*Athletes may be asked to work with another age group for various reasons, such as extra skill work, social timeouts, or recovery.*
+*Athletes may be asked to work with another age group for various reasons, such as extra skill work, social timeouts, or physical recovery.*